Fort Worth Domestic Violence Lawyer

 How Do Defense Attorneys Handle Domestic Violence Cases?

-Domestic violence is a very serious charge.
-Sometimes, the prosecution in a domestic violence case decides to press forward with charges based on incomplete evidence or a rapid police interview.
+Domestic violence is a very serious charge in Texas.
+Sometimes, the prosecution in a domestic violence case will press forward with charges based on incomplete evidence or a rapid police interview.
 This isn’t good for anyone, and especially the person facing a charge on spurious evidence.

-Here Is How We Defend Our Clients With Family Violence Charges in Fort Worth
+Here Is How We Can Help You Fight A Family Violence Charge in Fort Worth, TX

-When a prosecutor decides to press domestic violence charges, they are ideally doing so on the basis of purported evidence.
-As is the case with many criminal charges, the facts in a domestic violence case can be distorted or disputed based on their representation in court.
+When a prosecutor decides to press domestic violence charges, they are doing so on the basis of purported evidence.
+Like most criminal charges, the facts in a domestic violence case can be distorted or disputed based on their representation in court.

 Just because a family member called police and accused you of assault doesn’t make it true.
 And it doesn’t make a strong defense impossible.
-The following are a few of the defenses your attorney may be able to apply in your case:
+The following are a few tactics a defenses attorney can use to defend you:

 • The injury against your family member was unintentional or a mistake.
 For example, you were swinging your arms around while working out and accidentally hit your family member.
 The injured family member might have believed it was intentional, but you know it wasn’t.